 |Bead Size||No of beads per gram|

-Seed beads are very short pieces of chopped glass cane that are heated until they form smooth shapes, usually round.
+These beads are very short pieces of chopped glass cane that are heated until they form smooth shapes, usually round (rocailles, see above).
 The most commonly available are Chinese, Czech or Japanese.
 Japanese are top quality and very consistent, Czech middle quality and Chinese are cheap irregular beads.
-Round seed beads are often known as rocailles.
-Also in the seed bead family are Delica beads, square beads, triangle beads, bugle beads, hex beads.
+Also in the seed bead family are Delica beads, square beads, triangle beads, bugle beads and hex beads.

 To buy square seed beads click here